MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/create-edit-business-units.md

  If your [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] organization is structured around departments or divisions that have separate products, customers, and marketing lists, you might want to create business units.
 Business units are mapped to an organization’s departments or divisions.
 Users can securely access data in their own business unit, but they can’t access data in other business units.

  Business units, security roles, and users are linked together in a way that conforms to the [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] role-based security model.
-Use business units together with security roles to control data access so people see just the information they need to do their jobs. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Security concepts for Microsoft Dynamics 365](../admin/security-concepts.md)
+Use business units together with security roles to control data access so people see just the information they need to do their jobs. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Security concepts for Microsoft Dynamics 365 for Customer Engagement](../admin/security-concepts.md)

  Keep the following in mind when creating business units: